EQS-Public Voting Rights: NORMA Group SE (english)

 8. Information in relation to the person subject to the notification obligation

-Name % of voting rights % of voting rights Total of both (if (if at least 3% or through instruments (if at least 5% or more) at least 5% or more) more)
+Name % of voting % of voting rights Total of both rights (if at through instruments (if at least least 3% or (if at least 5% or 5% or more) more) more) - KBI Global % % % Investors Ltd. - KBI Global % % % Investors (North America) Ltd.

 9. In case of proxy voting according to Sec.
 34 para.
 3 WpHG (only in case of attribution of voting rights in accordance with Sec.
 34 para.
 1 sent.
 1 No. 6 WpHG)